BloomTech-Labs/deprecated-Labs29-human-rights-first-ds-a/notebooks/Labs_28/README.md

 ### The Tags and Force related notebooks were used to isolate the tags related to force types and trying to extract those specific tags from the data and include them
 ### in the update fuction.

+### Fatalities cleaning notebook prepared the data to match the other csv to be usable for backend